Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 2. IRL for inverse search

-We emphasize that the reveal probabilities are the same for all search environments in $\agentset$. \item $\{\stoptime_{\agent},\agent\in\agentset\}$ are the optimal search strategies of the Bayesian agent over all environments in $\agentset$, when the agent operates sequentially on a sequence of observations $\obs_1,\obs_2,\ldots$ as discussed below in Protocol~\ref{prtcl_decision_search}. \end{compactitem}
+For IRL identifiability, we assume that the reveal probabilities are the same for all search environments in $\agentset$. \item $\{\stoptime_{\agent},\agent\in\agentset\}$ are the optimal search strategies of the Bayesian agent over all environments in $\agentset$, when the agent operates sequentially on a sequence of observations $\obs_1,\obs_2,\ldots$ as discussed below in Protocol~\ref{prtcl_decision_search}. \end{compactitem}